Select Page

 Background

-In late 2022, the Triangle Multiple Listing Service (TMLS) leadership team envisioned a technology overhaul for their organization after analyzing its technology capabilities on the front end, on the back end and through distribution services.
+In late 2022, the leadership team from Doorify MLS (DMLS) – formerly known as Triangle Multiple Listing Service – envisioned a technology overhaul for their organization after analyzing its technology capabilities on the front end, on the back end and through distribution services.

 The front end of MLS software platforms includes the user interfaces where brokers and agents manage their searches, reports, customer registration and listing alerts.